frontenddogma/web-development-glossary/manuscript/b.md

 Backend
 : The data access layer of software of a piece of software, usually covering business logic and data storage.
 In the client-server model, the server is considered the back end.&nbsp;[†](#w-frontend-backend)

+Backend for Frontend
+: The concept of having separate backends per application or interface, to act as intermediaries between the respective frontends and the underlying services.
+BFF was introduced in 2015 by Sam Newman.

 Backlink
 : A link from one web resource (the referrer) to another web resource (the referent), made by an anchor, as viewed from the web resource being referred to.
 Other words for “backlink” are “incoming link,” “inbound link,” “inlink,” “inward link,” and “citation.”&nbsp;[†](#w-backlink)